 - MIT Drone Inventory System — a drone that scans inventory and sends alerts if some products are no longer available

 - RFID antennas — scan the inventory and also alert managers if they are about to run out of a particular product

 RFID-based technology can also be customer-facing.
 For example, Lululemon uses it to let the customers know in which stores their desired products are available at the moment.
 Instead of manual tracking, their system can do it automatically.

-Delivery is one of the biggest challenges for modern retail, and it became especially evident during the pandemic, where the demand for online shopping and delivery skyrocketed.
-You can use IoT in retail logistics to track products as they’re being delivered, predict the delivery time and increase the logistics transparency.
+Delivery is one of the biggest challenges for modern retail, and it became especially evident during the pandemic when the demand for online shopping and delivery skyrocketed.
+You can use IoT in retail logistics to track products as they’re being delivered, predict the delivery time and increase logistics transparency.